DELETE Statement in SQL

 You may see the difference before and after executing the DELETE command.
 In the second table, three records are removed from the employee’s table.

-Using BETWEEN operator with the DELETE command
+Using the BETWEEN operator with the DELETE command

 The following query removes data where I used the BETWEEN operator for emp_salary column: